Adult Volunteer Program

 Submitting Your Application

-To apply for any Adult Library Volunteer Program, simply complete the application (PDF) and return it to:
+Applicants must be 18 years or older.
+To apply for the Adult Library Volunteer Program, submit a completed application (PDF) to:

 Paso Robles City Library

 You may also submit it to:

 821 Pine Street, Suite A, Paso Robles, CA 93446